murilopolese/pixel-turtle/docs/tutorials/new-words.md

     corner_to_left()
 ```

 Notice that we can't use spaces for defining words so we used `_` instead.
-We could have defined without spaces or `_` as well, I just found it easier to read but `cornertoleft()` would work equally well.
+We could have defined without spaces or `_` as well, sometimes it's just easier to read when we separate the words but `cornertoleft()` would work equally well.

 ## Flexible and Reusable Words